Commutativity properties of Quinn spectra: Introduction

 \subsection{Acknowledgments}

 The authors benefited from a workshop on forms of homotopy theory held at the Fields Institute.
 They would like to thank Matthias Kreck for suggesting the problem to the first author and also Carl-Friedrich B\"odigheimer, Jim Davis, Steve Ferry, John Harper, Mike Mandell, Frank Quinn, Andrew Ranicki, John Rognes, Stefan Schwede, Michael Weiss and Bruce Williams for useful hints and helpful discussions.
 The first author is grateful to the Max Planck Institute in Bonn for its hospitality.
+The authors also like to thank the first referee for pointing out the need for Appendix \ref{free}.
+They are also grateful to the second referee for many useful suggestions and improvements.